This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Baking bread is probably one of the most satisfying processes in the baking world.
 From the simplest ingredients you get an end product that everyone loves and is absolutely delicious.
 Most people fear making bread because the sourdough process has a reputation for being difficult to master; those perfect glutenous holes in the bread, coupled with the crunchy crust are quite tricky to achieve.

-This recipe is the exact opposite of complicated, as it’s super simple and required absolutely minimum effort.
+This no knead bread is super simple and requires minimum effort.
 The result, however, is an unbelievably crunchy rustic bread, with the perfect taste.

 Since developing this recipe, I have started making bread at home twice per week, and it only takes me minutes to prepare.
 There is some waiting to be done, but if you remember to prep your dough the night before, the next day you will get perfectly baked bread.